AlisterLuiz/Encodings-101/README.md

+# Encodings 101

+This repository explores different strategies to encode categorical variables present in your dataset into numeric.

 We will go through the following _Encoding Strategies_:

 __Unsupervised -__ _Don’t make use of the target variable to encode categorical variables_